Bukolami12/SALES-DATA-ANALYSIS/README.md

    - What is the overall sales trend?
    - Which Products are top sellers?
    - What is the regional performance of each region?
-   - What the Monthl sales trend ?
+   - What the Monthly sales trend ?

 ###  Data Analysis
  Include some interesting code  worked with